Gokujou Parodius

 There’s also an outer space level that references a number of classics shooters.
 Most of the foes are tiny versions of bosses from Gradius II, and they swarm like enemies from Galaga.
 It also features those nearly invincible flipping tiles from Xevious, The moon level includes rabbits, a reference to the Japanese belief that a rabbit pounding a rice cake can be seen on the lunar surface.
 Further, the funniest part of the dance club isn’t even the gigantic array of screens that show a penguin in heavy metal garb, totally rocking out (though that’s pretty funny too), but the line of penguins holding their bladders, desperately waiting to get into the bathroom.

-The bosses are a fine bunch of weirdos too, including a ballerina panda, a gigantic mermaid, and the penultimate foe, an octopus dressed as Indian royalty.
+The bosses are a fine bunch of weirdos too, including a ballerina panda, a gigantic mermaid, and the final foe, an octopus dressed as Indian royalty.
 After being killed, one of the enemies is also revealed to be a mere cardboard cutout, with voices supplied by two penguins with a microphone and a boom box.

 Arcade